randomtwdude/gensouchess/design.md

 Only one is the real Suika, she will be at one of the three squares chosen by you, her identity is only known to you.
 Only the real Suika may capture and cast spells.

+### Sekibanki
+- ♟️ Pawn

+#### Detached HEAD state
+Capturing a piece sets Sekibanki into detached HEAD state, she simply spawns a new Banki at the captured square.
+The original Banki cannot cast this spell again.

 ### Futo
 - ♟️ Knight